appearing as GORDON LIGHTFOOT

 Rarely does he break character, usually only to introduce the band or give a personal message before the conclusion of the show.

-If you have read Mike’s newspaper work, heard him on the radio, seen him on TV or read any of the three books he has written about Michigan’s Mackinac Bridge or the U.S. Coast Guard cutter Mackinaw, his love of the Straits of Mackinac area is clear.
+If you have read Mike’s newspaper work, heard him on the radio, seen him on TV or read any of the four books he has written about Michigan’s Mackinac Bridge or the U.S. Coast Guard cutter Mackinaw, his love of the Straits of Mackinac area is clear.

-The “WHISPERS OF THE NORTH” Band
+“WHISPERS OF THE NORTH”

 Four talented area musicians play the roles of Gordon Lightfoot’s stage band, replicating parts heard on recordings and in live performances by Carter Lancaster (lead guitar), Barry Keane (drums), Rick Haynes (bass) and Michael Heffernan (keyboards).